-To create a server database or open an existing database, launch 4D Server by double-clicking the 4D Server application icon.
+To create a server database or open an existing database, launch 4D Server by doubleclicking the 4D Server application icon.

-The Open database dialog box appears, giving you the choice of opening an existing database, creating a new one or restoring an archived database.
+The Welcome dialog box appears, giving you the choice of opening an existing database, creating a new one (either blank or based on a template), or restoring an archived database.